landtechnologies/technical-challenge/epc-data-import.md

 Here are some guidelines to things we look for, none are mandatory:

-- We would like be able to run part/some of the code ourselves
+- We would like be able to run part/some of the code locally
+- We may or may not have dependencies installed on our laptops
 - We like automation (hint - even the downloading of the zip)
-- We like tests
+- We __*really*__ like tests and validation
 - We like shell, python, docker
 - We like clear, concise documentation
 - We like simplicity... less is more

 We don't expect everything to be included in code.
-Aspects of your solution can be described using whatever means you feel best gets the design across (a picture is a 1,000 words etc...)
+Aspects of your solution (such as scaling) can be described using whatever means you feel best gets the design across (a picture is a 1,000 words etc...)

-There is no restriction on the technology stack you choose to use, however bear in mind that we use mostly work in node.js, python, shell and docker.
+There is no restriction on the technology stack you choose to use, however bear in mind that we use mostly work in node.js, python, shell and docker, and we're heavily influenced by DevOps principles.
 If in doubt, keep it simple - we like simplicity!